-Painting- Geometric abstraction between lines and color - about work
+Painting- Geometric abstraction between lines and color - About Work

-Painting- Geometric Abstraction in Dialogue - About Work
+Christian Eder Painting: Geometric Abstraction in Dialogue - About Work

 Eder’s latest abstract works take a fundamental look both at the potentials of color and sensory perception, and the limits of traditional painting.

 The starting point is always the challenge of how to cope with an area.
 The emerging interplay allows contrasts between color and non-color, area and line, shape and shapelessness to develop into dynamicpicture arrangements, mostly in a square format.

 In these works, the background is dominated mainly by contrasting black and gray stripes.
 On top of this, white lines emerge within shapely formations.
 These lines serve as a visual guide, an interplay between the colors of the foreground and the grayand black interplay of stripes in the background.

 The layout of the complex, colorful geometric painting has been compacted through a long process of assessing and testing the colors and visual effects that arise from the juxtaposition of these narrow lines of color, ribbons, and stripes.
 Theeven distance separating each parallel line instills the painting with a sense of uniformity.
 Alternating stripes of thinly applied paint divide the image into horizontal and vertical sectors.
 Like a network or a grid structure, these stripes are what hold the systemtogether.
 In contrast to this, the diagonals break open the inner balance of the paintingstructure.

 Vivid colors appear to expand, continuing on to the pale white of the walls.
 Fine, densely set lines of color overlap or transverse the gray and black stripecombinations,always at a right or an acute angle.
 In stark constrast, the colors develop theirown visual life.